|Study Guide to Masters and Bachelors Degree Courses|

 |Admissions requirements|| The admission requirements are distinguished between work experience requirements and formal requirements:

-• Graduate degree of a university or university of applied sciences (Bachelor, Diploma or Master) in a natural science/medicine or engineering subject is needed A sufficient proof of proficiency in English is necessary.
+• Undergraduate degree of a university or university of applied sciences (Bachelor, Diploma or Master) in a natural science/medicine or engineering subject is needed.
+A sufficient proof of proficiency in English is necessary.

 With the application for acceptance to the distance learning course "Nanotechnology" one also has to hand in a written confirmation that a fitting institution is willing to supervise the applicant's master thesis topic.
 The declaration can be downloaded here:

 An attestation of the institution must be submitted to the Student's Administration Office by the end of the fourth semester.